tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 The essence of consulting is navigating unfamiliar organizations to both make sense of existing beliefs, systems and processes while simultaneously helping the organization develop new beliefs, systems and processes.
 This dual process of sensing and changing is a delicate one.

-Unless you’re operating with a team of 4 analytical consultants (like a Bain or McKinsey might) there’s basically no way you can perform a “from first principles” analysis of the client’s organization{% include tufte-sn.html id="big4" content="My brother Will pointed out that the big consulting firms are some of the biggest framework dealers around.
-He's right of course - shortcuts and 'first principles analysis' are not mutually exclusive" %}.
+Unless you’re operating with a team of 4 analytical consultants (like a Bain or McKinsey might) there’s basically no way you can perform a “from first principles” analysis of the client’s organization[^big4].
 So you’re going to need some shortcuts.

+[^big4]: My brother Will pointed out that the big consulting firms are some of the biggest framework dealers around.
+He's right of course - shortcuts and 'first principles analysis' are not mutually exclusive

 Frameworks provide the shortcut to making sense of an organization **and** for proposing and socializing new ideas.